 I’ll probably get a year’s wear with them and need to buy another pair.

 Some readers commented below that they were tough to break in.
 I did not notice that at all with my Starstruck Tieks but the Wild Copper did give a few blisters the first two weeks.
 But I consider this normal while breaking in any kind of leather shoe.
+If these aren’t for you check out Practical Wanderlust’s thoughts on best women’s travel shoes.

 Do Tieks Ever Go on Sale?